-Students have the opportunity to further develop their skills in Design areas determined by their interests.
-Students negotiate their own brief and follow the Design Process towards a high quality final solution with a focus on in-depth concept and skill development, problem solving and working with restrictions.
-Students develop artwork suitable for display and further develop an appreciation for artworks through discussion, individual presentation and verbal or written responses such the 4-stepanalysis using Arts specific terminology.
+Students have the opportunity to further develop their skills in three areas of design.
+Students work to a brief and follow the Design Process towards a high quality final solution with a focus on in-depth concept and skill development, problem solving and working with restrictions.
+Students develop finals suitable for display and further develop an appreciation for artworks through discussion, individual presentation and verbal or written responses such the DAR using Arts specific terminology.

-Students explore the design processes, concentrating on the three main areas of Design.
+Students explore the Design Process, concentrating on the three main areas of Design.
 Students develop their problem solving and decision-making skills along with drafting, drawing, rendering, illustrating and presentation skills.